nazwhale/who-is-naz/content/blog/git-just-tumbles-out-of-my-brain.md

 Merging in master isn't always what you want

 * If you have a branch branched from commit 1 and you add commit 4 and 5, then merge in master which has commits 2 and 3 to your branch, the order of commits becomes 1, 4, 5, 2, 3
-* Typically, you want to change the base of your branch so your changes are on the latest master, for that, there's rebase which changes the base commit of your branch.
+* Typically, you want to change the base of your branch so your changes are on the latest master.
+For that, there's rebase which changes the base commit of your branch.
 This will then make the commit order 1, 2, 3, 4, 5 (so your branch root changes from commit 1 to commit 3

 See master as the source of truth at any given time, with your branched changes wanting to be applied on top.